 38-48 Arcadia Road, Galston

-Fagan Park also has bike tracks for adults and children to ride their bikes, skateboards or just go for a walk or jog.
+Fagan Park features bike tracks for adults and children to ride their bikes, skateboards, or simply go for a walk or jog.
 Grassy areas are also plentiful for picnics or a friendly game of footy or soccer.
-The park is a great spot to walk your dog but they must remain on the lead at all times, and it’s a good idea to bring a water bowl for them, or they can just drink from the drops of the tap.
+The park is a great spot to walk your dog, but they must remain on the lead at all times, and it’s a good idea to bring a water bowl for them, or they can just drink from the tap.
 Read our review of Fagan Park here.

 26. Rofe Park, Hornsby Heights